 With the exception of clickstream data recorded when you visit our website, the personal information you provide the AER is voluntary.

-Our site uses both kinds of cookies to provide a rich and session based experience.
-The cookies are used to enable us to track users’ browsing patterns in order to provide statistical information to improve the usability of the site.
+Our website uses both kinds of cookies to provide a rich and session based experience.
+The cookies are used to enable us to track users’ browsing patterns in order to provide statistical information to improve the usability of the website.

 Providing your personal information